JustinSoflin/Diicot-Mexals-Cryptominer-Worm-Post-Compromise-Analysis/README.md

 ## Executive Summary

 The student Linux virtual machine `linux-programmatic-fix-michael` was compromised by an automated cryptocurrency mining malware campaign.
-The investigation was initiated following a Microsoft Defender for Endpoint alert indicating **Malware or  PUA (Potentially Unwanted Application) Observed**.
+The investigation was initiated following a Microsoft Defender for Endpoint alert indicating **Malware or  PUA (Potentially Unwanted Application)** Observed.

 This incident occurred during an active **student lab exercise** in which the **root account password was intentionally set to `root`** to generate alerts during Tenable vulnerability scanning exercises.
 While expected in a controlled instructional environment, this configuration significantly weakened the system’s security posture and exposed the VM to real-world internet scanning and brute-force activity.